theupshift/chrdev/posts/2020-09-03-DIY-IoT-door-monitor-with-ESP8266.md

 From here I went the following route:

 Made the Gatekeeper available as an iframe element in my [homeassistant](https://www.home-assistant.io/) installation.
+The URL I used was `http://gatekeeper.fritz.box` (after I connected it to my Wi-Fi network using [the Web UI](#web-ui))

 On the Web UI of the Gatekeeper I can "disarm" the alarm sound and check whether the door is open or closed.